wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 5.0.12 =
+* Fixing a bug that resets settings to defaults during the upgrade for users in AddThis mode
+* Reverting to pre-5.0.9 settings of plugin for upgrades from 5.0.9, 5.0.10 and 5.0.11

 = 5.0.11 =
 * Fixing overwrite of $addThisConfig global to resolve more PHP errors where a function is called from a non-object